Rsantct/pe.audio.sys/pe.audio.sys/doc/99_NEWS.md

 - Playback control forwarded when listening to remote sources.
 - The state file becomes json instead of yaml in order to improve parsing times about 30% faster.
-- New warning message internal facilities.
+- New warning temporary message internal facilities.